aws-samples/aws-get-started-workshop/content/02-base/06-reference/01-getting-started-guide-foundation-team-members.md

 ### Access the billing and cost management dashboard

-Sign in to the AWS Management Console and open the Billing and Cost Management console at [https://console.aws.amazon.com/billing/home#/](https://console.aws.amazon.com/billing/home)
+Sign in to the AWS Management Console and open the Billing and Cost Management console.

 There are a range of AWS Cost Management tools to help you access, organize, understand, control, and optimize your costs.
 You start to access detailed information about your AWS costs and usage using the built-in dashboard in the Billing and Management area of the AWS Management Console.